hfsc2004/CALLMS/README.md

     Story branching: Use complexity scores to guide narrative depth and pacing.

 If you’re building something with LLMs, complexity scoring can be a powerful lever for control, personalization, and quality assurance.
-Want help integrating it into a specific workflow or product idea?

 Bottom Line: CALLMS is unique in its simplicity and specificity.
 If your goal is to trigger actions based on how complex or nuanced a model’s response is—not just whether it’s right—CALLMS is a rare and valuable tool.